justy989/ce_old/README.md

-Ctrl+j|move cursor to the view to the below Ctrl+k|move cursor to the view to the above Ctrl+l|move cursor to the view to the right Ctrl+n|goto the next file definition in the shell command buffer (works with compilation errors, fgrep, etc) Ctrl+p|goto the previous file definition in the shell command buffer (works with compilation errors, fgrep, etc) i|enter insert mode esc|enter normal mode h|move cursor left
+Ctrl+j|move cursor to the view to the below Ctrl+k|move cursor to the view to the above Ctrl+l|move cursor to the view to the right Ctrl+n|goto the next file definition in the shell command buffer (works with compilation errors, fgrep, git diff, etc) Ctrl+p|goto the previous file definition in the shell command buffer (works with compilation errors, fgrep, git diff, etc) i|enter insert mode esc|enter normal mode h|move cursor left